 How Homelessness Leads to Trespassing Charges

 For many people experiencing homelessness, finding a safe and secure place to sleep is a daily struggle.
-Shelters often reach capacity, and waiting lists can be long.
-Public spaces, such as parks, transit stations, and storefronts, become default options for shelter.
-Unfortunately, these spaces are often off-limits after certain hours or altogether, leading to frequent trespassing citations.
+Shelters often reach capacity, and waiting lists can be long, leaving individuals with no alternative but to seek refuge in unauthorized spaces.

 Lack of Shelter Options

 Seattle has a limited number of emergency shelters and transitional housing facilities.
-Many individuals are turned away due to overcrowding, leaving them with no alternative but to seek refuge in unauthorized spaces.
-This lack of options creates a situation where sleeping on public or private property becomes a matter of survival.
+Many individuals are turned away due to overcrowding, making sleeping on public or private property a matter of survival.

 Increased Enforcement of Trespassing Laws

-In response to public complaints and safety concerns, Seattle has increased enforcement of trespassing laws.
+In response to public complaints and safety concerns, Seattle has increased enforcement.
 Property owners often request that law enforcement remove individuals sleeping on their premises, which results in criminal charges.
 While intended to maintain order, these measures often exacerbate the struggles faced by those experiencing homelessness.

 The Legal and Personal Consequences of Trespassing Charges